to place it on page-->

 Bind off in Pattern, which means you will bind off the stitches as if continuing the pattern, knitting the knits and slipping the purls.
 Weave in ends.

 Absolutely.
-In the round, you will be working just slightly differently.
+In the round, you will work slightly differently.

 Abbreviations Used